fp3app/fp3app.github.io/README.md

 # todo

 - [ ] Add logic to compare time difference between matching chassis's, do something with another threshold slider to filter out results where the gap is too narrow for it to be a worthwhile risk
-- Lap diff stuff - check usefulness and do some refactoring